QianyueW/Python-Programming-Tutorial/README.md

 # Python for Everybody Specialization Assignment

-Basic level of Python programming.
-Learn the most important language for Data Science!<br />
+This is my assignment code for Coursera Python Specialization, hope to help you somehow ^_^<br />
-This is my assignment code for Coursera Python Specialization
+Because the first two courses are relatively simple, the code of them is not included here.
+If you have some questions or want to discuss further, please contact me via email: qianyueww@gmail.com
 	<br />
 	<br />
 <ul>